SSWConsulting/SSW.Rules.Content/rules/agreements-do-you-know-who-pays-for-bugs/rule.md

 ---
-seoDescription: Discovering and fixing bugs in software development: understanding who pays for errors and when.
+seoDescription: Discovering and fixing bugs in software development - understanding who pays for errors and when.
 type: rule
 archivedreason:
 title: Agreements - Do you know who pays for 'bugs'?
 guid: 9415e325-c883-4d06-8dc4-40fb5316e835
 uri: agreements-do-you-know-who-pays-for-bugs